Losses for health care stocks help push Wall Street lower

-Stocks indexes were mixed in afternoon trading on Wall Street Thursday after a health care sector slide offset some of the gains from a rally among big tech companies.
+Stocks capped a choppy day of trading on Wall Street with more losses Thursday after an early big tech rally faded and a health care sector pullback led the market lower.

-The S&P 500 was up less than 0.1%, holding just below the record high it set on Monday.
-The Dow Jones Industrial Average fell 88 points, or 0.2%, as of 2:51 p.m.
-Eastern.
-The technology-heavy Nasdaq rose 0.3% and is on track for a record.
+The S&P 500 fell 0.4%, its third straight decline.
+The benchmark index, which is just below the record high it set on Monday, notched a 2.2% gain for the month of July and is up 7.8% so far this year.

+The Dow Jones Industrial Average lost 0.7%, and the Nasdaq composite closed less than 0.1% lower.

-Microsoft jumped 4.1% after also posting better results than analysts expected.
+Microsoft climbed 3.9% after posting better results than analysts expected.
 The software pioneer also gave investors an encouraging update on its Azure cloud computing platform, which is a centerpiece of the company's artificial intelligence efforts.

-Earnings remained a key focus outside of the technology sector in what has been a heavy week so far for corporate financial results.
-CVS Health rose 0.3% after it topped Wall Street expectations for the second quarter and raised its full-year forecast again.
+Earnings remain a key focus outside of the technology sector in what has been a heavy week so far for corporate financial results.
+CVS Health fell 0.3% after it topped Wall Street expectations for the second quarter and raised its full-year forecast again.

-Wall Street is also monitoring the latest economic data, which included an update on inflation.

 Results from another measure of inflation earlier this month, the consumer price index, also showed inflation rising in June.